|

 If your paint guy gets confused by the white code - that's actually pure toner, the brightest white possible.

-The 1,000 Factory Produced S&H Units were 2B Bright Red and "Standard Ford White," whatever code
+The Factory Produced S&H Units were 2B Bright Red and "Standard Ford White," whatever code that was.

 My factory car was repainted with these codes: